-- 1. Verify the information received, - Obtain any other information deemed necessary. - 3.
-Check on the status of the injured party; and - In the event that the injured party required other medical treatment (i.e., emergency room visit, doctor's visit, etc.) will advise the parent or guardian of the Tulsa Little League Baseball, Inc.'s insurance coverages and the provisions for submitting claims.
+- 1. Verify the information received, - 2.
+Obtain any other information deemed necessary, - 3.
+Check on the status of the injured party; and - 4.
+In the event that the injured party required other medical treatment (i.e., emergency room visit, doctor's visit, etc.) will advise the parent or guardian of the Tulsa National LL insurance coverages and the provisions for submitting claims.